ilumin/notes/index.md

 Hi, I am [[about|Teerasak Vichadee]]#

-This is my personal website.
+This is my personal difital space for ramdom memory storage and practicing [[zettelkasten|Zettelkasten]].

 Powered by [Neuron] and hosted on [Github Pages].
 Built using [VSCode].